kaviara-14/Deploy-Netflix-Clone-CI-CD-on-AWS-EKS/README.md

 # Phase 4 : Prometheus Setup and Node Exporter
 ### Step 1 : Install Prometheus
-Set up Prometheus and Grafana to monitor your application.
-Prometheus is a monitoring and alerting tool that collects metrics and helps track the health of systems and applications.Launch a new instance (Ubuntu).
-Instance type as t2.medium.
-You can create a new key pair or use an existing one.
-Enable HTTP and HTTPS settings in the Security Group.
-EBS Volumes as 20GB.
+Prometheus will monitor your application, collecting system and application metrics.Launch a new EC2 instance (Ubuntu), selecting the t2.medium instance type, and configure the security group to allow HTTP and HTTPS traffic.
+Allocate 20GB of storage for the instance.

+Install Prometheus by running the following commands

 ```bash
 # Installing Prometheus